-- Identify the successful activities you use in-class and think about how they can be delivered online. - When appropriate, limit activities that simply focus on rote learning or memorization. - Scaffold activities to move students from mastering content to learning how to apply the content, reflect, and make connections.

-- Have students find and evaluate information themselves by providing criteria and guidelines. - Embed formative classroom assessment techniques throughout course for students to monitor their progress. - Incorporate group projects and online collaborative learning activities. - Engage students in online discussions to apply and reflect on what they are learning. - Give some consideration to activities that can be done synchronously (real-time) versus asynchronously. - Use synchronous activities when there is opportunity for students to interact and collaborate (e.g. presenting troublesome topics or hosting review sessions that may require Q&A and bringing in a guest speaker).
-Contact CITL for consultation. - Design activities to meet all students' needs.
+- Identify the successful activities you use in-class and think about how they can be delivered online. - When appropriate, limit activities that simply focus on rote learning or memorization. - Scaffold learning activities to move students from mastering content to learning how to apply the content, reflect, and make connections.
+Watch this video of a five stage model. - Have students find and evaluate information themselves by providing criteria and guidelines. - Include activities to help students summarize key points. - Embed formative classroom assessment techniques throughout course for students to monitor their progress. - Incorporate group projects and online collaborative learning activities. - Engage students with online discussions to apply content and reflect on what they are learning. - Give some consideration to activities that can be done synchronously (real-time) versus asynchronously. - Use synchronous activities when there is opportunity for students to interact and collaborate (e.g. presenting troublesome topics or hosting review sessions that may require Q&A and bringing in a guest speaker).
+Contact CITL for consultation. - Design activities to meet all students' needs. - Get students' feedback on course content and facilitation.

-Supporting Resources/Content
+Supporting Content/Resources